dm-guy/utm-alternative/README.md

 This way you can keep your old tracking parameters (utm_campaign=your-campaign-name) that are still used to for tracking purposes while using UA, but to use them for your tracking purposes (CRM, other analytics tools).

-Further development of this project would be to provide a full HTTP referrer data (source, medium, user visits info and etc).
+Further development of this project would be to provide a full HTTP referrer data (source, medium, user visits info and etc) that can be used for tracking purposes.